-Our objectives were to audit the consolidated financial statements consisting of the accrual-based consolidated financial statements and sustainability financial statements.
-The accrual-based consolidated financial statements consist of the (1) Statements of Net Cost, Statements of Operations and Changes in Net Position, Reconciliations of Net Operating Cost and Budget Deficit, and Statements of Changes in Cash Balance from Budget and Other Activities, for the fiscal years ended September 30, 2022, and 2021; (2) Balance Sheets as of September 30, 2022, and 2021; and (3) related notes to these financial statements.
-The sustainability financial statements consist of the 2022 and 2021 Statements of Long-Term Fiscal Projections; the 2022, 2021, 2020, 2019, and 2018 Statements of Social Insurance; the 2022 and 2021 Statements of Changes in Social Insurance financial statements.
+Our objectives were to audit the U.S. government's consolidated financial statements, consisting of the accrual-based consolidated financial statements and sustainability financial statements.
+The accrual-based consolidated financial statements consist of the (1) Statements of Net Cost, Statements of Operations and Changes in Net Position, Reconciliations of Net Operating Cost and Budget Deficit, and Statements of Changes in Cash Balance from Budget and Other Activities, for the fiscal years ended September 30, 2023, and 2022; (2) Balance Sheets as of September 30, 2023, and 2022; and (3) related notes to these financial statements.
+The sustainability financial statements consist of the 2023 and 2022 Statements of Long-Term Fiscal Projections; the 2023, 2022, 2021, 2020, and 2019 Statements of Social Insurance; the 2023 and 2022 Statements of Changes in Social Insurance Amounts; and related notes to these financial statements.
 Our objectives also included reporting on internal control over financial reporting and on compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements.

-The Chief Financial Officers Act of 1990 (CFO Act), as expanded by the Government Management Reform Act of 1994 (GMRA), requires the inspectors general of the 24 CFO Act agencies to be responsible for annual audits of agency-wide financial statements that these agencies prepare.22 GMRA requires GAO to be responsible for the audit of the U.S. government's consolidated financial statements.23 The Accountability of Tax Dollars Act of 2002 requires most other executive branch entities to prepare financial statements annually and have them audited.24 The Office of Management and Budget and the Department of the Treasury have identified 40 federal entities that are significant to the U.S. government's fiscal year 2022 consolidated financial statements, including the 24 CFO Act agencies.25 We consider these 40 entities to be significant component entities for purposes of our audit of the consolidated financial statements.
+The Chief Financial Officers Act of 1990 (CFO Act), as expanded by the Government Management Reform Act of 1994 (GMRA), requires the inspectors general of the 24 CFO Act agencies to be responsible for annual audits of agency-wide financial statements that these agencies prepare.23 GMRA also requires GAO to be responsible for the audit of the U.S. government's consolidated financial statements.24 The Accountability of Tax Dollars Act of 2002 requires most other executive branch entities to prepare financial statements annually and have them audited.25 The Office of Management and Budget and the Department of the Treasury have identified 40 federal entities that are significant to the U.S. government's fiscal year 2023 consolidated financial statements, including the 24 CFO Act agencies.26 We consider these 40 entities to be significant component entities for purposes of our audit of the consolidated financial statements.

 For the significant component entities audited by inspectors general or independent public accountants, we performed our work in coordination and cooperation with them to achieve our respective audit objectives.
-Our audit approach regarding the accrual-based consolidated financial statements primarily focused on determining the current status of the material weaknesses that contributed to our disclaimer of opinion on the accrual-based consolidated financial statements and the other material weaknesses affecting internal control that were included in our audit report on the consolidated financial statements for fiscal year 2021.26 We also separately audited the financial statements of certain component entity, including the following.
+Our audit approach regarding the accrual-based consolidated financial statements primarily focused on determining the current status of the material weaknesses that contributed to our disclaimer of opinion on the accrual-based consolidated financial statements and the other material weaknesses affecting internal control that were included in our audit report on the consolidated financial statements for fiscal year 2022.27 We also separately audited the financial statements of certain component entity, including the following.

-2431 U.S.C. § 3515.
+2531 U.S.C. § 3515.

-2231 U.S.C. § 3521(e).
+2331 U.S.C. § 3521(e).
 GMRA authorized the Office of Management and Budget to designate agency components that also must report financial statements and have them audited.
 See 31 U.S.C. § 3515(c).

-2331 U.S.C. § 331(e)(2).
+2431 U.S.C. § 331(e)(2).

-25See app.
+26See app.
 A of the Fiscal Year 2022 Financial Report of the United States Government for a list of the 40 entities.

-26GAO, Financial Audit: FY 2021 and FY 2020 Consolidated Financial Statements of the U.S. Government, GAO-22-105122 (Washington, D.C.: Feb.
-17, 2022).
+27GAO, Financial Audit: FY 2022 and FY 2021 Consolidated Financial Statements of the U.S. Government, GAO-23-105837 (Washington, D.C.: Feb.
+16, 2023).